mahas44/GraphQL-Basics/README.md

 GraphQL API with .NET 5 and Hot Chocolate Framework

-I used <a href="https://www.nuget.org/packages/GraphQL.Server.Ui.Voyager/">this<a> extension for see the diagrams of table.
+  I used <a href="https://www.nuget.org/packages/GraphQL.Server.Ui.Voyager/">this<a> extension for see the diagrams of table

-Use the this endpoint **/graphql-voyager**
+- Use the this endpoint **/graphql-voyager** for the diagrams,

 All request types are **POST** Method end endpoints are same **/graphql**